)}

 Tier Includes Price

-Growth 2 scopes (typically API + web), 10 calendar days, SOC 2 + ISO 27001 evidence pack, 12 hours founder consulting, 1 free retest.
+Growth 2 scopes (typically API + web), 10 business days, SOC 2 + ISO 27001 evidence pack, 12 hours founder consulting, 1 free retest.
 INR 1,79,999

 All prices exclude taxes.
 International engagements invoiced in local currency at snapshot FX.